Who is issued a J.League license ?

 The reality was, “Both companies and local governments should just provide funding without interfering”, and it only succeeded because it was the bubble era.

-Can private companies currently afford to provide large funds unconditionally ?
+- Can private companies currently afford to provide large funds unconditionally ?

-Which local government currently has tens of billions of yen to afford ?
+This is an issue some shareholders might raise at shareholder meetings.] - Which local government currently has tens of billions of yen to afford ?

 Citizens would not approve constructing a J.League exclusive stadiums funded by their tax money.